John Tonje: Wisconsin

 Tonje was ranked as the 296th transfer portal player following the 2023–24 season.
 Tonje originally committed to Richard Pitino and New Mexico.
 Less than a week later, Tonje decommitted from New Mexico and committed to Wisconsin.
-In only his fourth career game with the Badgers, Tonje scored a career high 41 points in an upset victory over the 9th ranked Arizona Wildcats.
+In only his fourth career game with the Badgers, Tonje scored a career-high 41 points in an upset victory over the ninth-ranked Arizona Wildcats.
 His 41 points were the fourth most in a single game in Badgers history.
-Tonje also broke the Wisconsin single game record for made free throws with 21.
-Tonje was a unanimous pick to the First-team All-Big Ten following the regular season.
+Tonje also broke the Wisconsin single-game record for made free throws with 21.
+Tonje was a unanimous pick to the first-team All-Big Ten following the regular season.
 On March 22, 2025, Tonje set a Wisconsin program record by scoring 37 points in his final collegiate game during a loss in the round of 32 to BYU in the 2025 NCAA Division I men's basketball tournament.

 Professional career

+Salt Lake City Stars (2025–2026)

 Tonje was selected by the Utah Jazz with the 53rd pick in the second round of the 2025 NBA draft.
 On August 26, 2025, Tonje signed a two-way contract with the Jazz.
-Under the terms of the deal, he will split time between the Jazz and their NBA G League affiliate, the Salt Lake City Stars.
+Under the terms of the deal, he would split time between the Jazz and their NBA G League affiliate, the Salt Lake City Stars.

+Boston Celtics (2026)

+On February 5, 2026, Tonje was traded to the Boston Celtics in exchange for center Chris Boucher and a future second-round pick.
+On February 19, the Celtics converted Tonje's two-way contract into a 10-day contract.
+He made his NBA debut on February 24 against the Phoenix Suns.
+On March 1, the Celtics signed Tonje to a two-way contract.
+He made six total appearances for Boston, averaging 2.5 points, 1.0 rebounds, and 0.3 assists.

+Portland Trail Blazers (2026–present)

+On July 25, 2026, Tonje signed a two-way contract with the Portland Trail Blazers.